turingschool/front-end-curriculum/lessons/testing-redux.md

 export const addTodo = (text) => {
   return {
     type: 'ADD_TODO',
-    id: Date.now(),
-    text,
-    completed: false
+    text
   }
 }
 ```

-Given a string as text, (let's say "Find A Pumpkin"), we expect it to return an object with a key of `'ADD_TODO'` and data containing the ID, the text "Find A Pumpkin", and a default value of "completed: false".
+Given a string as text, (let's say "Find A Pumpkin"), we expect it to return an object with a key of `'ADD_TODO'` and the text "Find A Pumpkin".

 ### Setup Testing with Jest

+As you learned with yesterdays Testing React lesson, Jest is a great testing framework for both unit tests AND integration tests!
+It's like Christmas!

 `npm i -D jest`
 `npm i -D babel-jest`